-California is a very long state.
-Drivers typically traverse the state north-south on either U.S. 101 or Interstate 5.
-Highway 101 is undeniably the more picturesque, going through seaside towns and boasting wonderful coastal scenery.
+California is a really long state.
+In the north-south direction, drivers traditionally traverse the state on either U.S. 101 or Interstate 5.
+Highway 101 is more picturesque, going through seaside towns and redwood forests and boasting gorgeous coastal scenery and mild weather.
 It’s also slower.
-Travelers wanting to take the least time take I-5, but the penalty is long, boring stretches through flat farmland and endless agricultural fields.
+Travelers wanting to make haste take I-5, but south past Redding the penalty is long, boring stretches of flat valleys, farmland and orchards that go on forever.

 My wife and I have made the drive from Seattle to Los Angeles (and back) several times to visit family, and each time we’ve taken one of these two routes.
-Early this month, we drove to L.A. on I-5 in three days over 1,200 miles, not a drive nor pace we’re particularly fond of.
-However, for the trip home, we decided to change things around and take our time on the easternmost route, along U.S. 395.
-We’d view it as a road trip instead of as a way home.
-Most drivers avoid this highway maybe because it traverses desert environments with very few towns along the way.
+Early this month, we drove to L.A. on I-5 in three days over 1,200 miles, not a pace we particularly like.
+For the trip home, we decided to change things around and take our time on the overlooked easternmost route astride the Sierra Nevada Mountains on U.S. 395.
+We’d view it as a road trip instead of a way home.
+Maybe drivers avoid this highway because it crosses desert environments with very few towns along the way.
 Never before have we taken this way home, previously only having gone as far north as Mammoth Mountain to ski when we lived in L.A. many years ago.

 This post is about the drive home, an eye-opener for me that made me rethink future road trips to and from Southern California.
 There are no big California cities on 395.
 Reno in Nevada comes closest.
-It’s an epic drive that the Sierra Nevada mountain range dominates, but also skirts the highest and lowest points in the continental U.S. We drove nearly the entire length of Highway 395 through California, from Victorville in Riverside County in the south to Susanville close to the Oregon state line, including its brief excursion into Nevada, a drive of 500 miles.
+It’s an epic drive that the Sierra Nevadas dominate, but also skirts the highest (Mt.
+Whitney) and lowest (Badwater Basin) points in the continental U.S. We drove nearly the entire length of Highway 395 through California, from Victorville in Riverside County in the south to Susanville close to the Oregon state line, including the brief portion into Nevada, a drive of 500 miles.

 Joshua Tree National Park

 With an interest in desert environments and geology, I was ready to view the journey with different eyes.
-It started with a visit to Joshua Tree National Park, though the park is technically not on U.S. 395, but close enough.
-The iconic Joshua Tree inhabits and typifies the Mojave Desert through which a third of 395 in California traverses and there is no better place to learn about it than the namesake park.
+It started with a visit to Joshua Tree National Park.
+Though the park is technically not on U.S. 395, it’s close enough.
+The iconic Joshua Tree inhabits and typifies the Mojave Desert which occupies a third of 395 in California and there is no better place to learn about it than the namesake park.

 The other “giant” that I recognized was the ocotillo which I saw for the first time in New Mexico.
 Aside from being the tallest plants around, they look like dead sticks branching up and out from the ground.
 But, with rain (as I saw at City of Rocks State Park in New Mexico), in short order they magically produce green leaves along the branches and red flowers at their tips, only to die back and wait for another rain.

 Teddy bear cholla may evoke warm and fuzzy feelings toward a cactus whose arms look like they belong to teddy bears, but a closer look shows them to be densely packed spines.
-Woe be to the person who touches them and have their skin penetrated by microscopic barbs that are very painful to remove.
+Woe be to the person who touches them.
+Their skin will be penetrated by microscopic barbs, excruciatingly painful to remove.
 I spotted them easily because of their appearance and greater size relative to other cacti.
 As they get bigger, the lower arms drop off and the trunks darken, looking almost burnt.
 The way they propagate is also interesting.
-When pieces fall off, which themselves look like fur balls from a distance, they set root and grow.
-The new growth are therefore clones of the original.
+When pieces fall off, which themselves look like fur balls from a distance, they set root and grow—clones of the original.

 Along Pinto Basin Road is the Cholla Cactus Garden that has specimens of great size and density along a 0.25-mile trail.
 I was curious what circumstance or environment favored their concentration in this little spot.

-The campgrounds take wonderful advantage of their presence, each site nestled right up against massive rocks that provide some privacy and distance from its neighbor, great places for clambering and exploring.
-They have picnic tables and fire pits, but no water.
+The campgrounds take wonderful advantage of them, each site nestled right up against massive rocks that provide some privacy and distance from its neighbor, great places for clambering and exploring and furnished with picnic tables and fire pits, but not water.
 They’re very popular every weekend on a first-come, first-served basis.
 The campgrounds far enough away from the city lights of Twentynine Palms, such as White Tank and Belle, make dark-sky viewing possible almost every night.

 On the other side of the mountains are the famed Joshua trees and the Mojave Desert.
 These agave family plants are a distinctive feature of the Mojave.
-They’re peculiar looking plants, like trees with branches growing at odd angles, a pom-pom of blade-like leaves (like its cousin, the yucca) at the tips.
-They look particularly striking amid the rock formations.
-As we drove along the unpaved Queen Valley Road, I saw many Joshuas against a backdrop of these rocks.
+They’re peculiar looking plants, looking like cheerleaders with pom-poms of blade-like leaves (like its cousin, the yucca).
+As we drove along the unpaved Queen Valley Road, I saw many Joshuas against a backdrop of strange rock formations.
 I got an up-close look at this combination on the Barker Dam loop hike.